Prior's Hall Barn

 The interior of this substantial timber-framed barn is quite breathtaking.

-Except for the doors and cladding, the barn is built of oak and originally comprised some 900 separate pieces of unseasoned timber, the product of approximately 400 trees.
+Except for the doors and cladding, the barn is built of oak.
+Originally it comprised some 900 separate pieces of unseasoned timber, the product of about 400 trees.
 There was no ironwork in the original construction: the straps and bolts now supporting aisle ties and other members were added much later.

 Beside each porch is a small door that gave access when the big doors were not being used.
 At the bottom of each of these is a cat door and in the apex of the gables is an owl hole, both for controlling vermin.

 Farming at Widdington was predominantly arable and the main crops stored in the barn were wheat, barley, oats and rye.
-On dry days the doors could be left open while hand threshing with flails took place just inside, the draught blowing the husks away leaving the grain to be collected.
+On dry days the doors could be left open while hand threshing with flails took place just inside.
+The draught blew the husks away, leaving the grain to be collected.

 The Barn Today